 A comprehensive list of all the awesome things to do in Salento with a few that you probably never heard about.

-Salento has retained its colonial, old-world architecture and charm with a traditional feel and very laid back Colombian vibe.
-It is also very safe and packed full of Colombian magic.
+Salento has retained its colonial, old-world architecture and charm with a traditional feel and a very laid-back Colombian vibe.
+It is also very safe, also for solo female travellers, and packed full of Colombian magic.

 If I managed to persuade you to stay in Salento for a few more days, here is the comprehensive list of all the cool things to do in Salento.